Presentation of the programme

 After the construct validation, frequencies and rates of the reported answers will be calculated using descriptive statistics.

-If the student feels that the programme has created more confidence in their abilities to tackle bullying our programme will be therefore validated and then significantly, the programme will contribute to tackle bullying nationally and internationally.
+If the student feels that the programme has increased their confidence in their abilities to tackle bullying our programme will be therefore validated.
+Crucially, as a result, the programme will contribute to tackling bullying nationally and internationally.